Certora/Documentation/docs/cvl/ghosts.md

 - A ghost axiom cannot refer to `Solidity` or `CVL` functions or to other ghosts.
 It can refer to the ghost itself.
 - Since the signature of a ghost contains just parameter types without names, it cannot refer to its parameters.
  `forall` can be used in order to refer the storage referred to by the parameters.
 [Example](https://github.com/Certora/Examples/blob/61ac29b1128c68aff7e8d1e77bc80bfcbd3528d6/CVLByExample/summary/ghost-summary/ghost-mapping/certora/specs/WithGhostSummary.spec#L12).
-- A  a 'user-defined type, such as struct, array or interface is not allowed as the key or the output type of a ghost mapping.
+- A user-defined type, such as struct, array or interface is not allowed as the key or the output type of a `ghost mapping`.

 Using ghost variables
 ---------------------
 While verifying a rule or invariant, the Prover considers every possible initial value of a ghost variable (subject to its {ref}`ghost-axioms`, see below).